zynksoftware/Zynk-Workflow/docs/_documentation/Sage-200-Online-Connector/Sage-200-Online-Stock-Level-XML.md

 ### product
 _Read Only_
-The product related to the stock level, see [Sage 200 Online Product XML](sage-200-online-product-xml).
+The product related to the stock level, see [Sage 200 Online Stock Record XML](sage-200-online-stock-record-xml).

 #### Download example showing related information